1998 Major League Baseball postseason: (AL1) New York Yankees vs. (NL3) San Diego Padres

 This was the seventh New York–California matchup in the World Series (1962, 1963, 1973, 1977, 1978, 1981).
 The Yankees handily swept the Padres to win their second title in three years.

 Game 1 was an offensive slugfest that was won by the Yankees.
 In Game 2, Orlando Hernández pitched seven solid innings as the Yankees blew out the Padres to take a 2-0 series lead headed to San Diego.
 In Game 3, the Padres lead after seven innings, but their lead was erased thanks to two homers from Scott Brosius as the Yankees came from behind to take a commanding three games to none series lead.
 Andy Pettitte and Mariano Rivera helped the Yankees shut out the Padres in Game 4 to complete the sweep and clinch the title.
 Game 4 was the last postseason game ever played at Qualcomm Stadium, and the most recent World Series game played in San Diego to date.
+Game 4 was also Tony Gwynn’s final postseason game.

 With the win, the Yankees improved their World Series record against the California-based teams to 4-2, having previously won in 1962, 1977, and 1978.
-The Yankees tied the NHL’s Montreal Canadiens for the most championships in North American sports with their 24th championship, and would officially surpass the Canadiens the next year to become the team with the most championships, as they swept the Atlanta Braves to repeat as champions.
+The Yankees tied the NHL’s Montreal Canadiens for the most championships in North American sports with their 24th championship, and would surpass the Canadiens the next year to become the team with the most championships, as they swept the Atlanta Braves to repeat as champions.
 The Yankees would then complete a three-peat in 2000 over their cross-town rivals in the New York Mets in five games.